ThomasBig/fantasy-multiplayer/slides.md

 ---
 marp: true
 ;class: invert
+paginate: true
 ---

 # Let’s Make an Multiplayer Game Without an Engine

-...
-WHAT?
+*Tomáš Janoušek, Game Access 2025*

 ---

+# Motivation
+* University Teacher: *"Do not bother making multiplayer games, **they are too hard**"*
+* Colleague: *"I tried making a multiplayer game, but it didn't turned out and I do not want to make **any multiplayer game again**"*

+---

 ![bg](game.png)

 ---

-# Premise
+# About

-* We will learn how to make a simple multiplayer game
+* Making multiplayer games doesn't have to be hard and can be fun
-* We will use C++20 coroutines and ASIO library for basic networking objects
+* We will learn C++20 coroutines and basics of ASIO networking library
-* We will NOT make production ready code
-* We will make a functional and understandable PROTOTYPE
+* We will learn how to design a simple multiplayer game on real example
+* In the end of presentation, I will share the functional code with you so you can you to start making your very own game right after the presentation

 ---